 How to Apply to Volunteer for Science in Action!See the link in the blue box below.
-Applications for SIA! open the first the day of each semester and are open for two weeks.
 After the application period closes, applicants are selected and notified whether they were able to receive a placement in the program for the semester.
 Program dates of operation can be found in the application.

 What Is The Volunteer Commitment to SIA!

 The Science in Action!
 Program is a semester long commitment.
 You are placed in a group with 3-4 other GU students.
 During a typical semester we aim for 20 total hours of volunteering spread out over 8-9 weeks.
 We will have orientation training sessions and be making 7-8 visits to our paired classroom this semester.
 At present, we are expecting to be in person again this year.

 Criteria for Volunteering

 - Be a currently enrolled full time undergraduate at Gonzaga University

 - We accept ANY major (that’s right you can be undecided, Psychology, Nursing, Engineering, Sociology, Biology…anything!)